juniporous/Traileo/README.md

   <br>
 </p>

-Users can visually explore the map, click on map markers of various hike, and navigate to those respective pages.
+Users can visually explore the map, click on hike map markers, and navigate to those respective pages.

 ## Application Architecture